trimble-oss/website-modus.trimble.com/content/components/in-field/introduction/_index.md

 ## Overview

 The in-field, high-contrast library is specific to applications used outdoors or in-cab devices where the environmental conditions cannot be controlled.
 These applications are built to meet the users’ special needs, such as challenging outdoor lighting, moving or vibrating devices, and/or impeding protective clothing.This is primarily targeted towards large, easy-to-use, easy-to-identify, high-contrast components.

 ## Modus In-Field UI Kits

 The UI Kit focuses on larger display sizes, cross-reference Mobile Kit for smaller devices or components can be scaled [Figma for designers](/designers/).
 This brand base must maintain optimal usability, while also allowing flexibility to support Trimble and other OEM (Original Equipment Manufacturers) brand variations.
-See [Global colours](/foundations/color-palette/#infield-global-colors) for global colors and [Type ](/foundations/typography/#infield)for overview of fonts sizes.
+See [Global colours](/foundations/color-palette/#infield-global-colors) for global colors and [Type](/foundations/typography/#infield)for overview of fonts sizes.

 ## Supporting Brand Variations